Personal (Alcohol) Licensing

 What does the application process involve?

-In addition, prior to applying for a Personal Licence you will reuqire a basic level criminal records disclosure.
-Currently these can only be obtained from Disclosure Scotland (see external link at the bottom of this page) as the Disclosure and Barring Service England and Wales is unable to provide Basic checks.
+In addition, prior to applying for a Personal Licence you will require a basic level criminal records disclosure.
+Currently these can be obtained from Disclosure and Barring Service England and Wales (see link in 'Other websites') is unable to provide Basic checks.
 You will also need to provide proof of your right to work in the UK.

 What will I have to do?